hr21don/CheckListAPP/README.md

 ## Additional Lists to Access

-Access the work list using following syntax 'localhost:3000/work'.
+Access the work list route using following syntax '/work'.

 E.g. usage will be similar to home list as shown in the figure below.